chigozzdevv/platypus/README.md

 Platypus bridges the gap between AI-generated trading signals and human trading expertise by creating a marketplace where:

-- **AI generates high-quality trading signals** using advanced market analysis
+- **AI generates high-quality trading signals as parent ipNFTs** using advanced market analysis
-- **Human traders can improve these signals** through their expertise
+- **Human traders can improve these signals to earn derivative ipNFT** through their expertise
 - **All signals are minted as IP NFTs** on the Camp Network blockchain
 - **Revenue is shared** between original creators and signal improvers
 - **Trading is executed** directly through integrated exchange APIs